missrakhi/Superstore-Sales-Dashboard/README.md

 •	Conversely, during 2019, when the sales were lower in February, October, and December, the profit appears to be relatively higher compared to some other months.

-### Sales Forecasting of 15 days
-•	The forecast begins with sales around the 6K mark.
-•	There is a peak in sales forecasted around mid-December, reaching approximately 10.6K.
-•	After this peak, the forecasted sales show a downward trend.
-•	By the beginning of January, the sales are expected to decline to around 3K.
-•	The confidence interval widens as we move further out from the start of the forecast period, which indicates increasing uncertainty in the sales predictions as time progresses.
-•	The forecasted sales values towards the end of the 15-day period show significant variability, with the confidence interval suggesting that actual sales could vary quite considerably.